A century of abstract photography, plus four other photo shows worth checking out

 For more info on the exhibition, go to the museum’s website at High.org.

-Look at the : Peter van Agtmael
+Look at the USA: Peter van Agtmael

 A crowd at a Donald Trump ralley.

 President Trump complains about the media during a campaign rally.
-At each of his campaign events, he stokes anger at the “fake news,” and much of the crowd turns around to boo the media and give the .
+At each of his campaign events, he stokes anger at the “fake news,” and much of the crowd turns around to boo the media and give us the finger.
 Yet when we talk to Trump’s supporters before and after his speech, they are generally kind and polite.
 Still, after a violent encounter with a mob in Egypt, I know how quickly and easily groups of people can turn when inflamed.

 Montoursville, Pennsylvania.
 USA.
 2019.